bostarhub/Meet-the-Developer/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: When I'm not coding, you'll likely find me exploring nature's wonders on a hiking trail or experimenting with exotic cuisines in my kitchen.
-Life is an adventure, and I'm here to make the most of it, one line of code at a time!
+⚡ Fun fact: Life is an adventure, and I'm here to make the most of it, one line of code at a time!
+When I'm not coding, you'll likely find me exploring nature's wonders on a hiking trail or experimenting with exotic cuisines in my kitchen.

+#CodingAdventurer 🚀